charlotte9524/ANNAVQA/README.md

 You can change by `--video_width=` and `--video_height=`.

 #### No-Reference Model Quality Prediction
-The NR model weights and NR model weights provided in `./models/NR_model` are the saved weights when running on LIVE-SJTU.
+The NR model weights provided in `./models/NR_model` are the saved weights when running on LIVE-SJTU.
+During training, we randomly split each database into three sets: a training set (80% of the A/V sequences), a validation set (20% of the A/V sequences) and a testing set (20% of the A/V sequences) without overlapping each other.
+We train models only on the training set, find the top models `./models/NR_model` on the validation set (PowerDig class and RedKayak class) and test the top model on the testing set (FootMusic class and Sparks class).

 ```
 python NR_LS_test.py --dis_video_path='./dis_test.yuv' --dis_audio_path='./dis_test.wav' --frame_rate=24
 ```